| FUN-Start

 'foam' joints.
 Two part Epoxy for the wing mainspar and Superglue (cynoacralite)

-for wood to wood joints
+for wood to wood joints Building

 the Fuselage

-- Lightly sand ply fuselage side to remove splinters and release agent
+Lightly sand ply fuselage side to remove splinters and release agent

 used during the manufacture of the plywood.
 Please note it is likely